CBIIT/cellminercdb/www/files/guide.md

 **Figure 3**: shows the selected values for SLFN11 gene expression (x-axis) and Topotecan (id 609699) drug activity (y-axis) from the NCI-60 across all common lines.
 The features are coded as expSLFN11_nci60 and act609699_nci60 where “exp” and “act” represent respectively prefixes for gene expression based on z-score and drug activity.

 <h3 id="compare">Compare Patterns</h3>
-This option allows one to compute the correlation between the selected feature as defined from the specified **Cell Line Set, Data Type, and Identifier** from either the x or y-axis selections, and either all drug or all molecular data from the same source.
+This option allows one to compute the correlation between the selected feature as defined from the specified **Cell Line Set, Data Type**, and **Identifier** from either the x or y-axis selections, and either all drug or all molecular data from the same source.

 Pearson’s correlations are provided, with reported p-values (not adjusted for multiple comparisons) in tabular form.
-This displays features organized by level of correlation, and includes target pathway for genes and MOA (mechanism of action) for drugs.
+This displays features are organized by level of correlation, and includes target pathway for genes and mechanism of action (MOA) for drugs (if available).

 ![Screenshot of CellMinerCDB Application](files/Slide04.jpg)